World of A Song of Ice and Fire: The Wall

 A strip of land known as "the Gift", now stretching 50 leagues (about 150 mi) south of the wall, was given to them in perpetuity thousands of years earlier for cultivation.
 In A Game of Thrones, of the nineteen castles built along the wall, only three are still manned: Castle Black with 600 men, and the Shadow Tower and Eastwatch-by-the-Sea with 200 men each.
 Parts of Castle Black have fallen into ruin.

 The TV series' Castle Black and the Wall were filmed in the abandoned Magheramorne Quarry near Belfast, Northern Ireland, whereas the scenes shot atop the wall were filmed inside Paint Hall Studios.
 The composite set (with both exteriors and interiors) consisted of a large section of Castle Black including the courtyard, the ravenry, the mess hall, and the barracks, and used the stone wall of the quarry as the basis for the ice wall that protects Westeros from the dangers that dwell beyond.
 They also made a functional elevator to lift the rangers to the top of the Wall.
-A castle with real rooms and a working elevator were built near a cliff 400 ft high.
+A castle with real rooms and a working elevator was built near a cliff 400 ft high.
 "Working construction lifts were discovered at a nearby work site and rise 18 feet; CGI fills in the rest to make the wall appear 700 feet high."
 The area around the elevator was painted white to make it look like ice.
 Martin was surprised by the height and thought: "Oh I may have made the wall too big!"
 Martin observed: "It's a pretty spectacular, yet miserable location.
 It is wet and rainy, and the mud is thick....[it] really gets the actors in the mood of being at the end of the world in all of this cold and damp and chill."